“I have no doubt that Inventing Pollution will remain the best text in its field for many years.”

 Inventing Pollution examines the radically new understanding of pollution that emerged in the late nineteenth century, one that centered not on organic decay but on coal combustion.
 This change, as Peter Thorsheim argues, gave birth to the smoke-abatement movement and to new ways of thinking about the relationships among humanity, technology, and the environment.

-Peter Thorsheim is an assistant professor of history at the University of North Carolina at Charlotte.
+Peter Thorsheim is a professor of history at the University of North Carolina at Charlotte.

 Save 20% ($26.36)